-- “Take” is one of the most commonly used verbs in the English language whose basic meaning is to move something or somebody from one place to another, as; take a walk / a bus / a train, take minute / a while / ten minutes, take exercise, take an interest in, take a photo, take a seat, take a bath / shower, take care, take a look, take milk / sugar in tea / coffee, take a break.
+- “Take” is one of the most commonly used verbs in the English Language whose basic meaning is to move something or somebody from one place to another, e.g. take a walk / a train, take a minute / a while / ten minutes, take exercise, take an interest in, take a photo, take a seats, take a bath / shower, take care, take a look, take milk / sugar in tea / coffee, take a break.

 - Go for a walk, go shopping, go to school, go home etc.

 - Have to (compulsion / obligation) = I have to do this work, I have to go, you have to go and meet this person, she has to complete her work today.